-Add to the complex stew of human nature the politics of power – who’s in (and likes order), and who’s out (and will flirt with the change that chaos can bring) – and all the disruption we’re experiencing starts to have a story arc.
+Add to the complex stew of human nature the politics of power – who’s in (and likes order), and who’s out (and will flirt with the change that chaos can bring) – and all the disruption we’re currently experiencing starts to have a story arc.

-Making everything just that much worse, we’ve effectively (though perhaps accidentally) used technology to weaponize human nature.
+Making everything just that much worse, we’ve effectively (though accidentally) used technology to weaponize human nature.
 In today’s angry partisan throwdown, we’re remarkably able to overlook human error in “us” even as we make a hobby out of obsessively pointing out what’s wrong with “them.”
 (Turns out this is human nature too.)

 We’ll bring in psychologists — who have different worldviews, but talk anyway — whose verbal jousting we’ve found truly riveting.
 We’ll talk people, partisanship, power, and presidents.
 (No topics that don’t start with a “p”.)
 Come see if our facilitator can get a word in edgewise, we may start a pool.